Cameron McKenzie-McHarg: National representative rowing

-He gained selection in Australian VIIIs who competed at the 2006 & 2007 World Championships and considered that he was in contention for the Beijing Olympics.
+He gained selection in Australian VIIIs who competed at the 2006 and 2007 World Championships and considered that he was in contention for the Beijing Olympics.

 He made his Olympic debut in 2008 in Beijing, China.
 McKenzie-McHarg was selected in the coxless four alongside James Marburg and Sydney University boatmen Francis Hegerty and Matt Ryan.
 The crew won their event at the first world cup regatta in Lucerne, Switzerland.
 The four then turned their attention to the Olympic Qualification Regatta in Poznan.
 Ryan was struck down by illness and had to be replaced for the race by Terrence Alfred and the crew achieved qualification for the Olympic Games.
 In Beijing the crew led for a large part of the race before placing second behind the race favourites from Great Britain for a silver medal.

 Following the 2008 Olympic year he continued to figure in contention for national selection and was picked in Australian crews for the next three world championships.
 At Poznan 2009 with his Olympic crewmates Marburg, Hegarty and Ryan, he again took silver behind Great Britain.
 The following year he moved into the VIII which won bronze at the Lake Karapiro, New Zealand At 2010 World Championships.
 At the 2011 World Championships in Bled, Slovenia, McKenzie-McHarg missed selection for the four and the Men's eight which both qualified for the London Olympic Games.
 However he maintained a spot in the senior squad rowing a coxless pair with Tom Larkins to 7th place.

 For the 2012 Summer Olympics, McKenzie-McHarg regained his seat in the men's eight which finished sixth at Eton Dorney.